egalion/note2add/README.md

 ## Installation

-Just download the script to your path (e.g. "/usr/local/bin"), make it executable with
+Just download the script

-> chmod +x note2add.sh
+> curl "https://raw.githubusercontent.com/egalion/note2add/master/note2add.sh" -o note2add.sh

-and you will be able to run it from your shell.
 To make it work you will have to create the notes directory first.
 For me it is "~/tn".
 You can change the notes directory by opening the script with your favourite editor and editing

 > NOTES2ADD_DIR="$HOME"/tn